dailymotion/oplog/README.md

 id: 545b55c7f095528dd0f3863c
 event: insert
-data: {"timestamp":"2014-11-06T03:04:39.041-08:00","parents":["x3kd2"],"type":"video","id":"xekw"}
+data: {"timestamp":"2014-11-06T03:04:39.041-08:00","parents":["x3kd2"],"type":"video","id":"xekw","ref":"http://api.mydomain.com/video/xekw"}

 id: 545b55c8f095528dd0f3863d
 event: delete
-data: {"timestamp":"2014-11-06T03:04:40.091-08:00","parents":["x3kd2"],"type":"video","id":"xekw"}
+data: {"timestamp":"2014-11-06T03:04:40.091-08:00","parents":["x3kd2"],"type":"video","id":"xekw","ref":"http://api.mydomain.com/video/xekw"}

 …
 ```

 ## Full Replication

 If required, a full replication with all (not deleted) objects can be performed before streaming live updates.
-To perform a full replication, pass `0` as `Last-Event-ID`.
-Numeric event ids with 13 digits or less are considered as a replication id, which represent a milliseconds UNIX timestamp.
-By passing a millisecond timestamp, you are asking for replicating any objects that have been modified after this date.
+To perform a full replication, pass `0` as value for the `Last-Event-ID` HTTP header.
+Numeric event ids with 13 digits or less are considered as a replication ids, which represent a milliseconds UNIX timestamp.
+By passing a millisecond timestamp, you are asking for replicating any objects that have been modified passed this date.
 Passing `0` thus ensures every objects will be replicated.

 If a full replication is interrupted during the transfer, the same mechanism as for live updates is used.
 Once replication is done, the stream will automatically switch to live events stream so the consumer is ensured not to miss any updates.

-When a full replication starts, a special `reset` event is sent to signify the consumer that it should reset its database before applying the subsequent operations.
+When a full replication starts, a special `reset` event with no data is sent to signify the consumer that it should reset its database before applying the subsequent operations.

-Once the replication is done and the oplog switch back to the live updates, a special `live` event is sent.
-This event can be useful for a consumer to know when it is safe to be activated in production.
+Once the replication is done and the oplog switch back to the live updates, a special `live` event with no data is sent.
+This event can be useful for a consumer to know when it is safe for the consumer's service to be activated in production for instance.

 ## Periodical Source Synchronization

 There is many ways for the oplog to miss some updates and thus have an incorrect view of the current state of the source data.
 In order to cope with this issue, a regular synchronization process with the source data content can be performed.
 The sync is a separate process which compares a dump of the real data with what the oplog have stored in its own database.
-For any discrepancies **which is anterior** to the dump in the oplog's database, the process will generate an appropriate event in the oplog to fix the delta on both its own database and for all consumers.
+For any discrepancies **which is anterior** to the dump in the oplog's database, the sync process will generate an appropriate operation in the oplog to fix the delta on both its own database and for all consumers.

 The dump must be in a streamable JSON format.
 Each line is a JSON object with the same schema as of the `data` part of the SEE API response.
 Dump example: